The ancestry of the name Tofts dates from the ancient Anglo-Saxon

-Potteries, eponym of the Toft Style, his work can still be seen in various...
-Another 32 words (2 lines of text) are included under the topic Early Tofts Notables in all our PDF Extended History products and printed products wherever possible.
+Thomas Toft (died 1698), was an English potter...
+Another 49 words (4 lines of text) are included under the topic Early Tofts Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Tofts family to the New World and Oceana

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England

 .
 Often faced with persecution and starvation in England

 , the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Tofts, or a variant listed above: Joseph Taft arrived in Maryland in 1774; Fred, R. and P. Taft, arrived in San Francisco in 1850; James Toft settled in New England

 in 1753; David Toft settled in Philadelphia in 1841..